 Free initial telephone session

 Individual, family or couples therapy.
 I work from my home therapy room and can now offer face-to-face or virtual sessions via Zoom

 £30 per 1 hour session for Counselling Students completing the required personal therapy hours

 Some concessionary places may be available for those on benefits or unwaged (with evidence)

 I also work with groups.
-If you have a group of friends or colleagues who might benefit from developing assertiveness, building confidence and raising self-esteem, I can develop a bespoke psychotherapeutic* training package designed to fit your individual needs.
+If you have a group of friends or colleagues who might benefit from developing assertiveness, building confidence, raising self-esteem, or managing anger or stress, I can develop a bespoke psychotherapeutic* training package designed to fit your individual needs.
 Counselling is recognised as a form of teaching and learning and this is perhaps a more cost-effective - and fun - way of working.

 I am happy to provide testimonials, with permission from people I have worked with previously.

 *psychotherapeutic education - defined as that which addresses both the emotional and educational needs of the client.

 Contact me for a no-obligation friendly chat to find out whether I can provide what you are looking for.